-- 1. Jackson/Copley Continental tectonics and mountains - 6.
+- 1. Jackson/Copley Continental tectonics and mountains - 2.
+White Probing lithospheric dynamics through space and time - 6.
 Gibson Solid Earth volatile cycles - 7.
-Edmonds/Woods Volcanology: physical mechanisms and petrological processes - 8.
-Williams/Tosca et al Planetary chemistry and evolution - 9.
-Rudge/Maclennan Magma dynamics - 12.
-Carpenter Magnetoelastic coupling in minerals and functional materials - 13.
+Edmonds/Woods Volcanology: physical mechanisms and petrological processes - 13.
 Harrison Magnetism of Earth and planetary materials - 14.
-Ringe Electron microscopy (M8) - 15.
+Ringe Electron microscopy (M8) (tbc) - 15.
 Farnan Nuclear materials (M17) - 16.
 Field Amniote palaeobiology - 17.
 Edmonds/Jackson Natural hazards - 18.
-Rhodes/Wolff/Bauska Frontiers of ice core science - 19.
-Copley/Davies/Weller Earth history - 20.
-Turchyn/Hodell Isotope Geochemistry - 21.
+Wolff/Bauska Frontiers of ice core science - 19.
+Copley/Davies/Weller Earth history - 21.
 Rawlinson/Neufeld/Al-Attar Computational Geosciences - 22.
-Butterfield Palaeobotany - IDP1 Pyle/Schmidt Atmospheric chemistry & global change - IDP2 Skinner/Wolff The Earth system and climate change - IDP3 Deschler/Dutton/Rao Renewable energy: concepts, materials & device physics
+Butterfield Palaeobotany - 23.
+Branson/Turchyn Topics in environmental Geochemistry - 24.
+Cottaar Journey to the centre of the Earth - IDP1 Pyle/Schmidt Atmospheric chemistry & global change - IDP2 Skinner/Wolff/Turchyn The Earth system and climate change - IDP3 Deschler/Dutton/Rao Renewable energy: concepts, materials & device physics

-4. Part III Project and Managing Research Time
+9. MASt Project and Managing Research Time

-The Part III project is an opportunity for you to develop your own ways of planning and executing a research project.
+The MASt project is an opportunity for you to develop your own ways of planning and executing a research project.
 Whilst individual styles of research vary, there are some common features:

-- 1. Most research projects have a number of components in common, for instance data gathering, data analysis, learning of techniques, library work, writing, drafting diagrams, and general 'housekeeping'. - 2.
+- 1. Most research projects have a number of components in common, for instance data gathering, data analysis, learning of techniques, coding, library work, writing, drafting diagrams, and general 'housekeeping'. - 2.
 These components do not need to be done in sequence, and can be overlapped to make the best use of time.
 Avoid falling into the trap of leaving your report writing until the very end.
 It's not until you try explaining your results to others that the gaps in your data and analytical reasoning will appear. - 3.
 Different research tasks require different levels of concentration, allowing less demanding tasks to be done when you might otherwise feel too tired to make progress.
 Drafting diagrams, for example, typically requires less concentration that writing text. - 4.
 Do not expect your research, however well planned, to proceed in a straight line towards your final report.
 Most successful projects involve a good number of blind alleys, backtracks, and technical hitches.
 Learn from these rather than get frustrated by them.
-It's also worth appreciating that your project will be assessed on how you went about investigating the relevant issues, rather than successful results per se.
+It's also worth appreciating that your project will be assessed on how you went about investigating the relevant issues, rather than successful results per se. - 5.
+It is important to keep a lab notebook.
+Each day, note down activities done, problems solved, intermediate results, highlights of papers read, questions you have, or points of discussion for meetings with your supervisor.
+A lab notebook allows you to monitor the progress and evolution of your project.

-5. Reading a Scientific Paper
+10. Reading a Scientific Paper